abinavseelan/comments-sync-poc/README.md

 ### Setting up MongoDB

-We require a persistent data store to save our `Drafts` and `Comments`.
-To do this, we need to run the Mongo Daemon so that our NodeJS server can connect to it.
+We require a persistent data store to save our `Drafts` and `Comments`, and our storage of choice for this PoC is MongoDB.
+We need to run the Mongo Daemon so that our NodeJS server can connect to it and access data.

 To run the mongo daemon, run the command `mongod`.
 We can also pass a `-dbpath` flag to specify the directory we want the data to be stored in.